-Records will be entered into a "Freedom of Information Requests Log" kept by the CFO.
+Records will be entered into a "Freedom of Information Requests Log" kept by the Head of MIS.

 They will be collated annually by the Trust's Clerk.
 Such records will remain on file for a period of six years and will be disposed of at a set time in a calendar year.